Criminal probe launched into Russian mall fire that killed at least 64

 She and her children managed to escape, but she said she saw "many people breaking windows and jumping out."

-Winter Cherry was one of Kemerovo's most popular entertainment centers for children, with its own indoor skating rink, petting zoo and trampolines.
+Winter Cherry was one of Kemerovo's most popular entertainment centers for children, with an indoor skating rink, a petting zoo and trampolines.
 Kemerovo residents said the mall was packed with children and their parents.

-Authorities said 200 animals in the petting zoo also died in the fire.
+Authorities said 200 animals in the petting zoo died in the fire.

 The Russian Ministry of Emergency Situations said more than 840 rescue personnel were involved in the response.